Lemon Ricotta Cheese Cake is a straightforward, humble, and easy-to-make dessert on a Sunday afternoon. Full of flavor and deliciousness!

 - Pour the rest of the batter over the filling to cover it.

 - Bake the cake for about 50 minutes or until golden brown on the surface.

-- Let the cake cool and then cut.
-Dust it with powder sugar for serving.
+- Let the cake cool, and then cut.
+Dust it with powdered sugar for serving.